hbmartin/comparison-hosts-serverless-cloud-function-faas-for-python/README.md

 This document provides an up-to-date comparison between hosted, serverless (no cost or management to spin down to zero) providers of cloud function hosts with Python runtimes.
 Note the distinction between edge providers (execution at PoP) and non-edge (typically predetermined DS region).

+Please be aware that this information may be inaccurate or outdated.
+If you discover errors or outdated information please open a PR!

 - [DevEx](#devex)
 - [Pricing](#pricing)
 - [Runtime Limits](#runtime-limits)
 - [Other Platform Products](#other-platform-products)
 - [Discussions, Community, and Support](#discussions-community-and-support)

 ## DevEx